Of Commerce, Counsel & the Coin

 The National Bureau of Economic Research, hardly a bastion of Austrian thought, examined this period in a 2004 study and concluded that nineteenth-century deflation “was primarily good, or at the very least neutral.”
 The researchers distinguished carefully between two kinds of deflation: the benign variety, driven by productivity and supply-side growth, and the destructive variety, caused by monetary contraction and collapsing demand.
 The Long Depression was the former.
 The Great Depression of the 1930s was the latter.
 Conflating the two, as mainstream economics has done for decades, is an error so fundamental it amounts to malpractice.

 Murray Rothbard spent much of his career untangling this confusion.
-In America's Great Depression, he demonstrated that the crash of 1929 and the decade of misery that followed were not caused by the free market or by deflation itself.
-They were caused by the Federal Reserve's inflationary credit expansion of the 1920s, which inflated the money supply by an estimated sixty percent and created an artificial boom that could not be sustained.
+In America’s Great Depression, he demonstrated that the crash of 1929 and the decade of misery that followed were not caused by the free market or by deflation itself.
+They were caused by the Federal Reserve’s inflationary credit expansion of the 1920s, which inflated the money supply by an estimated sixty percent and created an artificial boom that could not be sustained.
 When the bubble burst, the Hoover and Roosevelt administrations compounded the disaster with wage controls, tariffs, and a cascade of interventions that prevented the market from clearing.
+His verdict has lost none of its edge:

-The guilt for the great depression must, at long last, be lifted from the shoulders of the free market economy, and placed where it properly belongs: at the doors of politicians, bureaucrats, and the mass of 'enlightened' economists.
+The guilt for the Great Depression must, at long last, be lifted from the shoulders of the free-market economy, and placed where it properly belongs: at the doors of politicians, bureaucrats, and the mass of ‘enlightened’ economists.

 The lesson Japan taught between 1991 and the present tells the same story from a different angle.
 When the Japanese asset bubble collapsed, authorities refused to let the market liquidate the malinvestments of the preceding boom.
 They propped up insolvent banks with government capital.
 Companies were kept alive on government-backed credit, creating what economists call “zombie firms,” businesses that consume resources, labor, and capital while producing nothing of value.
 They ran deficit after deficit, piling fiscal stimulus atop monetary easing, for three decades.
 The Keynesian prescription was followed to the letter, and it produced not recovery but the longest stagnation in modern economic history.
 The diagnosis of the mainstream was that deflation caused Japan’s malaise.
 The Austrian diagnosis is that the refusal to allow deflation, the refusal to let the market correct itself, is precisely what prolonged the agony.